-Kids are back to school and the Upper Merion Township Library is here to support students and help them succeed academically.
+Kids are heading back to school and the Upper Merion Township Library is here to support students and help them succeed academically.
 We have a number of resources, both in print and online, as well as other services that students and their families can take advantage of – all it takes is a library card!

 How to get a library card: